danieljfarrell/pvtrace/README.md

 ### conda (Windows, Linux and macOS)

-Conda can also be used but you must manually installed the Rtree dependency *before* the `pip install pvtrace` command!
+Conda can also be used but you must manually install the Rtree dependency *before* the `pip install pvtrace` command!

     conda create --name pvtrace-env python=3.7
     conda activate pvtrace-env